Welcome to the World of Operational Intelligence

 In fact, a towering majority of the unexpected blockers that get in the way of the production process could have been anticipated.
 As a rule of thumb, the information about resource availability, skills, maintenance schedules, purchase orders, and so on is stored in one or the other of the plant's transactional systems (ERP, HR management system, etc.).
 But, with the data being scattered and siloed, the knowledge is only available to production teams at the cost of significant and painful effort.
 And, as the data is plethoric, pinpointing the most pressing issues, the most urgent tasks to be performed, is like finding the proverbial needle in the proverbial haystack.

-What if operational teams could get a bird's eye view on cross-functional data, with intelligent capabilities to predict issues and bottlenecks, detect potential scheduling or resource conflicts, perform ongoing assessment of the risks that might arise and derail production, and output recommendations for action?
-An Operational Intelligence solution brings together planning data, delivery schedules, inventory, engineering configurations, work orders, purchase orders and quality data into a single place.
-Operators find the piece of information they need at the push of a button.
-What more, AI automatically highlights the specific points of attention they should focus on and provides prioritized lists of actions and recommendations to mitigate issues.
+What if operational teams could get a bird's eye view of cross-functional data with intelligent capabilities to predict issues and bottlenecks, detect potential scheduling or resource conflicts, perform ongoing assessments of the risks that might arise and derail production, and output recommendations for action?
+An Operational Intelligence solution combines planning data, delivery schedules, inventory, engineering configurations, work orders, purchase orders, and quality data into one place.
+Operators find the information they need at the push of a button.
+Moreover, algorithms automatically highlight the specific points of attention they should focus on and provide prioritized lists of actions and recommendations to mitigate issues.
 A worker with critical, unique welding skills is required to self-isolate because of suspected COVID-19 contamination?
 You are instantly notified, and the system suggests revisions to the production plan to push back the welding operation to a later time.

-Because they are aware of roadblocks ahead of time, production managers and workers no longer have to respond in urgency: they can prevent or mitigate in a proactive manner.
+Because they are aware of roadblocks ahead of time, production managers and workers no longer have to respond urgently; they can prevent or mitigate them proactively.

 2. Supply Chain Optimization

-Asymmetries of information between Supply Chain and Operations teams are casting a cloud of uncertainty over production plans.
-On the one hand, Production teams have virtually no means to make sure that they will get the right parts, at the right time, and in adequate quantities.
-On the other hand, Supply Chain managers are typically juggling countless purchase orders.
-For lack of insights into the priorities of production lines, they are unable to focus their effort on the most urgent ones.
+Information asymmetry between the supply chain and operations teams casts a cloud of uncertainty over production plans.
+On the one hand, Production teams have virtually no means to ensure they will get the right parts at the right time and in adequate quantities.
+On the other hand, supply chain managers typically juggle countless purchase orders.
+Due to a lack of insights into the priorities of production lines, they cannot focus their effort on the most urgent ones.
 Incomplete or outdated information on production timelines also impairs their ability to fine-tune delivery schedules.

-Operational Intelligence will provide Supply Chain teams with comprehensive visibility and focused insights into operational plans in order to help them attune to the actual needs of production lines.
+Operational Intelligence will provide Supply Chain teams with comprehensive visibility and focused insights into operational plans to help them attune to the actual needs of production lines.
 The system will automatically let them know which of the missing parts are most crucially needed to address the priorities at the plant level, enabling them to take timely action.
-Because they enjoy perfect visibility into the production plan, they can optimally schedule the flow of inbound supply, thereby reducing the cost of inventory and freeing up cashflow.
+Because they enjoy perfect visibility into the production plan, they can optimally schedule the flow of inbound supply, thereby reducing the inventory cost and freeing up cash flow.

 3. Shorter Cycle Times for Faster Delivery

 Although the brave at heart can perform the calculations manually, any shift in the production chain will take them back to square one.
-With an Operational Intelligence system, an AI engine fed with all the relevant data computes the configuration that optimizes the overall process and determines the order in which the various operations should occur in order to minimize the overall cycle time.
+With an Operational Intelligence system, an algorithm fed with all the relevant data computes the configuration that optimizes the overall process and determines the order in which the various operations should occur to minimize the overall cycle time.